 The B6BV series air handler is equipped with the option of continuous low speed fan operation.
 When G is energized without Y/Y2, the air handler will operate using the heating speed.
-With G & Y/Y2 or Y/Y2 energized, the B6 air handler will operate in the selected cooling speed (including 40 sec blower-off delay).
-NOTE: To achieve continuous low speed fan operation G must be connected at the B6 air handler.
+With G & Y/Y2 or Y/Y2 energized, the B6 electric furnace will operate in the selected cooling speed (including 40 sec blower-off delay).
+NOTE: To achieve continuous low speed fan operation G must be connected at the B6 electric furnace.